impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-content.md

 * )
 ...;;
 ```

 The `* )` line is the catch-all / default case branch.
 Any `rbenv` command that wasn't captured by the previous branches will be captured by this branch.
 How we handle that is determined by what's inside the branch, starting with the next line:

 ```
   command_path="$(command -v "rbenv-$command" || true)"
 ```
 Here we're declaring a variable called `command_path`, and setting its value equal to the result of a response from a command substitution.
-That command substitution is *either* the result of `command -v "rbenv-$command"`, or (if that result is a falsy value) the simple boolean value `true`.
-What is the value of that aforementioned result?
-That depends on what the `command` is inside `$(...)`.
-It appears to be a shell builtin; I don't think it's the same thing as the `command` variable that we declared at the beginning of the case statement, since if it were then we'd need to refer to it as `"$command"` (including the dollar sign and double-quotes).

-I update my `./bar` bash script to simply run `help command`, since when I run `help command` in my `zsh` shell I just get the General Commands Manual.
-I get the following:
+That command substitution is **either**:

+ - the result of `command -v "rbenv-$command"`, or (if that result is a falsy value)
+ - the simple boolean value `true`.

+The value of the command substitution depends on what `command -v "rbenv-$command` evaluates to.
+It's a bit confusing to parse because `command` is the name of a shell builtin, but `$command` is the name of a shell variable that we declared earlier.

+If we run `help command` to see what this shell builtin does, we get:

 ```
-$ ./bar
+bash-3.2$ help command

 command: command [-pVv] command [arg ...]
     Runs COMMAND with ARGS ignoring shell functions.
 If you have a shell function called `ls', and you wish to call the command `ls', you can